 Homeowner Tom Gallo had an old rotted out gazebo that was ready to fall over.
 But, because it had a great foundation, he saw potential to highlight the octagonal shaped structure and turn it a beautiful working greenhouse that matched the look and feel of his Gig Harbor, Washington bay residence.

 “I basically rebuilt the gazebo to its original condition,” said Gallo.
 “Then I designed it as it progressed by lifting the roof so I could replace all the 4 x 4 posts.
-I framed up the walls, adding the window openings, replaced the roof, and installed Milgard Montecito® Series vinyl windows before completing the exterior finish work.”
+I framed up the walls, adding the window openings, replaced the roof, and installed Milgard Tuscany® Series vinyl windows before completing the exterior finish work.”

 Trying A New Shape